Silverr12/DMA-CFW-Guide/README.md

 ### Using Arbor
 Go into Scan Options under the Local system tab and Press Scan/Rescan, the values selected by default are good enough for us.
-Go Into PCI Config and locate your network controller, scroll around in the decode section and take note of the following things:
+Go Into PCI Config and locate your network controller, scroll around in the decode section, and take note of the following things:

 #### All IDs shown below are mine and might not be the same for you